How to Add Hyperlinks in LinkedIn Posts: Complete Guide + Preview Optimization [2025]

 How to Add Hyperlinks in LinkedIn Posts

 Adding hyperlinks to LinkedIn posts is straightforward.
-Simply paste a URL into your post, and LinkedIn will automatically detect and format it as a clickable link with a preview card.
+Simply paste a URL into your post, and LinkedIn will automatically detect and format it as a clickable link with a preview card showing the page title, description, and featured image.

 Step-by-Step Process